ummjanavi/cs-180-team-project/README.md

          2. Open to just your friends: By chosing to open messages to just friends, only people whom the user has added as a friend will be able to message them.
          3. Cancel: By chosing to cancel, the account settings menu will be displayed
        3. Update profile picture: If the user chooses to update their profile picture they will be asked to upload a picture in the proper format.
+       4. Notifications: Users can view notifications in the main menu.
+Notifications include friend requests, messages, and other relevant updates.
+          1. Friend requests: Users can see sent and received friend requests in their notification center.
+          2. Users can customize their notification settings, allowing them to choose which types of notifications they want to receive.
-       4. Return to Main Menu: If the user chooses to return to the main menu, the main menu options will be displayed.
+       5. Return to Main Menu: If the user chooses to return to the main menu, the main menu options will be displayed.
-3. Logout: If the user chooses to logout they will be prompted with the login menu and their information and messages will be saved for the next time they login
+4. Logout: If the user chooses to logout they will be prompted with the login menu and their information and messages will be saved for the next time they login
 Once presented with the login menu, if the user chooses to end the program, they should type "exit" and terminate the program.

-Submissions
-Submitted on bright space by: Johanna

 Class descriptions
 1. MainApplication.java contains the main method and calls all the methods from the other classes to assist in running the program.
 It displays all the menus and takes in the users input.
 It also catches any errors to assure a smooth program.
 This classes also consists of many methods, however, they call methods from other classes inside of them.
 This class displays each menu in a loop until the user chooses to exit.
 MainApplication.java is crucial to running a smooth and convenient program for the user.
 We created test cases for this class in MainApplicationTest.java.
 These test cases include login in with a valid password, loging in with an invalid password, creating an account with valid inputs, creative an account with invalid inputs (an existing username), changing a password successfully, changing a password insuccessfully, exiting program, changing direct message privacy, invalid search, going back to a menu by typing "back", as well as invalid inputs.